Search results

 The course targets postgraduate students whose research area includes the need to create conceptual models of their domain.
 Method engineering is the activity of designing domain-specific information systems development methods that only include the constructs needed for the target domain, in particular when several modeling viewpoints need to be integrated.
 A viewpoint is for example the data viewpoint, which makes statements about the data concepts of the considered domain.
 At the end of the course, students are able to create their own modeling methods by defining their constructs and semantics.

-Planned course start: autumn semester 2024
+Planned course start: autumn term 2024

 Course coordinator: Masood Fathi